 In order to effectively calculate the carbon footprint of your fleet, you need to keep track of the following:

-- Amount of fuel used– knowing exactly how much fuel is being used by your fleet is essential for keeping on top of expenses and working out your carbon footprint.
+– knowing exactly how much fuel is being used by your fleet is essential for keeping on top of expenses and working out your carbon footprint.
 This can be done using the data gathered by your Allstar fuel card, which can also be used to differentiate personal miles from business miles, if necessary.

-- Number of miles driven– A responsible fleet manager should also have a handle on the exact number of miles each vehicle in the fleet has covered.
+– A responsible fleet manager should also have a handle on the exact number of miles each vehicle in the fleet has covered.
 This number can then be used to work out driver efficiency and carbon footprint.
 Again, all of this information is collected by Allstar’s Business Mileage Monitor.

 If you run a fleet of company-owned HGVs, vans or cars you should measure its carbon footprint by using the volume of fuel used and the mileage covered by each vehicle.
 You should also use this data if you manage a fleet of company cars, pool cars or rental cars.